custom-components/pyscript/docs/reference.rst

     @state_trigger(str_expr, ..., state_hold=None, state_check_now=False)

 ``@state_trigger`` takes one or more string arguments that contain any expression based on one or more state variables, and evaluates to ``True`` or ``False`` (or non-zero or zero).
-Whenever the state variables or attributes values mentioned in the expression change, the expression is evaluated and the trigger occurs if it evaluates to ``True`` (or non-zero).
+Whenever any of the state variables or attribute values mentioned in the expression change, the expression is evaluated and the trigger occurs if it evaluates to ``True`` (or non-zero).
 For each state variable,
 eg: ``domain.name``, the prior value is also available to the expression as ``domain.name.old`` in case you want to condition the trigger on the prior value too.
 Attribute values can be used in the expression too, using the forms ``domain.name.attr`` and ``domain.name.old.attr`` for